 This is especially important when you grow vegetables in pots, as container crops require more water and food than the types in the ground – the pots dry out and the nutrients are absorbed with each soaking.
 In the winter in Southern California, Lettuce, and other vegetables grow easily together in containers.

-Where we can get most Indian vegetables in the USA?
+Where can we get most Indian vegetables in the USA?

 In case you miss this: Garden Vegetable Seeds for Rainy Season